Developer-Rocha/ionbiz-ticket-sharing/README.md

 # Ionbiz Ticket Sharing

-Ionbiz Sharing is a browser extension that provides a user-friendly link based on a ticket viewed in the Ionbiz application.
+Ionbiz Ticket Sharing is a browser extension that provides a user-friendly link based on a ticket viewed in the Ionbiz application.

 ## Problem statement